mikhailartamonov/LDAP-Admin/README.md

 ## Requirements
-- Lazarus 1.6.2+, developed on version 2.0
+- Lazarus, developed on version 4.4
-- compiler FPC 3.0.0+, developed on version 3.0.4
+- compiler FPC 3.2+, developed on version 3.2.2
-- library libssl.so, libcrypto.so, for usign OpenSSL 1.0
 - library libssl.so.1.1, libcrypto.so.1.1, for usign OpenSSL 1.1
+- library libssl.so.3, libcrypto.so.3, for usign OpenSSL 3
+- mORMot2 library
 - Linux desktop